-This census record makes very clear that 6 Hudson street had become a boarding home to immigrants and first generation Americans, many from Irish ancestry.
+This census record makes very clear that 6 Hudson street had become a boarding home to immigrants and first generation Americans.
 Interestingly, all individuals in the census were marked as having both parents born in another country.
 Overcrowding was significant in 1870, with space reduced down to 95 sfpp (165 being the overcrowding cutoff).